karllhughes/learn/_posts/2021-08-20-content-types-and-deliverables-what-are-they.md

 date: 2021-08-20T17:33:03.132Z
 img: /assets/posts/zimmtiy.jpeg
 ---
-Draft is a content creation agency, meaning process optimization is critical to our success.
+Draft.dev is a [content creation agency](https://draft.dev/learn/content-creation-agency), meaning process optimization is critical to our success.
 But process optimization isn’t just about efficient growth.
 It helps us to deliver consistently quality material for our clients, and ensures the smooth running of our day-to-day operations.

 Defining what content type a specific article will be—and what deliverables clients can expect to receive as a result—is a key component of this process.

-In this article, we’ll break down the content types and deliverables we currently use at Draft, and—importantly—why we use them.
+In this article, we’ll break down the content types and deliverables we currently use at Draft.dev, and—importantly—why we use them.

 ## Content Types and Deliverables